leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 The article is split into 5 sections:

 1. Explanation of what GPT-3 can do, why it's impressive, and why people are concerned
-2. Slightly more technical overview of how language models worked before GPT-3
+2. Slightly technical overview of how language models worked before GPT-3
-3. Slightly more technical overview of how GPT-3 works
+3. Slightly technical overview of how GPT-3 works
 4. How to detect text written by GPT-3
 5. Implications of GPT-3